kataw/kataw/test/__snapshot__/parser/expressions/import-call/invalid-cases.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 285, end: 286
 ✖ The parser expected to find a '}' to match the '{' token here - start: 296, end: 297
 ✖ Duplicate identifier - start: 307, end: 308
-✖ Expression expected - start: 308, end: 309
+✖ Identifier expected - start: 308, end: 309
 ✖ Dynamic import must have one specifier as an argument. - start: 319, end: 320 ✖ Expected a `;` - start: 322, end: 323
-✖ Expression expected - start: 333, end: 336
+✖ Identifier expected - start: 333, end: 336
 ✖ Expected a `;` - start: 337, end: 338
-✖ Dynamic import must have one specifier as an argument. - start: 349, end: 350 ✖ Expression expected - start: 350, end: 351
+✖ Dynamic import must have one specifier as an argument. - start: 349, end: 350 ✖ Identifier expected - start: 350, end: 351
-✖ Expression expected - start: 361, end: 362
+✖ Identifier expected - start: 361, end: 362
-✖ Dynamic import must have one specifier as an argument. - start: 361, end: 362 ✖ Expression expected - start: 362, end: 363
+✖ Dynamic import must have one specifier as an argument. - start: 361, end: 362 ✖ Identifier expected - start: 362, end: 363
-✖ Expression expected - start: 373, end: 374
+✖ Identifier expected - start: 373, end: 374
 ✖ Dynamic import must have one specifier as an argument. - start: 373, end: 374 ✖ Expected a `;` - start: 375, end: 376
-✖ Expression expected - start: 386, end: 387
+✖ Identifier expected - start: 386, end: 387
 ✖ Declaration or statement expected - start: 387, end: 388
-✖ Expression expected - start: 399, end: 400
+✖ Identifier expected - start: 399, end: 400
 ✖ ',' expected - start: 400, end: 403
 ✖ Property definition expected.
 Did you mean to use a ':'? - start: 409, end: 410
 ✖ ',' expected - start: 410, end: 411
 ✖ Unexpected token. - start: 419, end: 420
 ✖ Expected a `;` - start: 419, end: 420
-✖ Expression expected - start: 420, end: 421
+✖ Identifier expected - start: 420, end: 421
 ✖ Unexpected token. - start: 429, end: 431
 ✖ Expected a `;` - start: 429, end: 431
 ✖ 'import.meta' is the only valid meta property for import - start: 443, end: 446
-✖ Dynamic import must have one specifier as an argument. - start: 457, end: 458 ✖ Expression expected - start: 458, end: 459
+✖ Dynamic import must have one specifier as an argument. - start: 457, end: 458 ✖ Identifier expected - start: 458, end: 459
-✖ Expression expected - start: 459, end: 460
+✖ Identifier expected - start: 459, end: 460
 ✖ Expected a `;` - start: 472, end: 473
-✖ Dynamic import must have one specifier as an argument. - start: 484, end: 485 ✖ Expression expected - start: 485, end: 486
+✖ Dynamic import must have one specifier as an argument. - start: 484, end: 485 ✖ Identifier expected - start: 485, end: 486
 ✖ Declaration or statement expected - start: 486, end: 487
 ✖ Dynamic import must have one specifier as an argument. - start: 498, end: 499 ✖ Expression expected - start: 501, end: 502
-✖ Dynamic import must have one specifier as an argument. - start: 513, end: 514 ✖ Expression expected - start: 516, end: 517
+✖ Dynamic import must have one specifier as an argument. - start: 513, end: 514 ✖ Identifier expected - start: 516, end: 517
-✖ Expression expected - start: 517, end: 518
+✖ Identifier expected - start: 517, end: 518
 ✖ Dynamic import must have one specifier as an argument. - start: 529, end: 530 ✖ Expected a `;` - start: 533, end: 534
-✖ Dynamic import must have one specifier as an argument. - start: 545, end: 546 ✖ Dynamic import must have one specifier as an argument. - start: 558, end: 559 ✖ Expression expected - start: 561, end: 562
+✖ Dynamic import must have one specifier as an argument. - start: 545, end: 546 ✖ Dynamic import must have one specifier as an argument. - start: 558, end: 559 ✖ Identifier expected - start: 561, end: 562
 ✖ Dynamic import must have one specifier as an argument. - start: 572, end: 573 ✖ Expected a ')' to match the '(' token here - start: 575, end: 576
 ✖ Cannot use new with import(...) - start: 581, end: 588